1 Introducing Zig

 }

-Now, another thing that you might have noticed in this code example, is that the main() function is marked with the pub keyword.
-This keyword means “public”.
+Another thing that you might have noticed in this code example, is that the main() function is marked with the pub keyword.
 It marks the main() function as a public function from this module.

-In other words, every function that you declare in your Zig module is, by default, a private (or “static”) function that belongs to this Zig module, and can only be used (or called) from within this same module.
+Every function in your Zig module is by default private to this Zig module and can only be called from within the module.
 Unless, you explicitly mark this function as a public function with the pub keyword.
-This means that the pub keyword in Zig do essentially the opposite of what the static keyword do in C/C++.
+This means that the pub keyword in Zig does essentially the opposite of what the static keyword do in C/C++.

 1.2.4 Compiling your source code